 Dealmachine’s Direct Mail Campaigns

-Now, once you have collected a bunch of potential seller contact information, you move on to the real estate marketing part.
+Once you have collected many potential seller contact information, you move on to real estate marketing.

-This is where Dealmachine’s direct mail campaigns come in that allows you to send targeted direct mail.
+This is where Dealmachine’s direct mail campaigns allow you to send targeted direct mail.

-This includes unique and proven postcard templates you can use, including pictures of the owner’s property.
+This includes unique and proven postcard templates, including pictures of the owner’s property.